 The hazardous waste and chemical management plan for the project has been prepared and the requirements of the plan have been implemented where relevant (e.g. bunded fuel and lubricant storage).
-A Construction Emergency Response Plan has also been prepared and is operational.
-The Operations Emergency Response Plan was approved by DoP on 14 December 2005.
+A Construction Emergency Response Plan was also prepared for the project.
+The Operations Emergency Response Plan was approved by DOP on 14 December 2005 and is now part of the waste and chemical management procedures.

-Two emergency response trailers are operational and the Emergency Response Team and other members of the Barrick workforce have received training in emergency response procedures.
+Two emergency response trailers are operational for the project and the Emergency Response Team and other members of the Barrick workforce have received training in emergency response procedures.

-The CHEMALERT system has been implemented for existing chemicals on site and will apply to acquisition of all new chemicals bought on to the site.
+The CHEMALERT system has been implemented for all existing chemicals on site and applies to the acquisition of any new chemicals bought on to the site.
 Modifications to the purchasing requisition process for new chemicals have been introduced to meet the requirements of the recording and reporting systems.

-Hydrocarbon contaminated materials (e.g. oily rags, oil filters etc) are being removed from the site under contract by ERS.
+Hydrocarbon contaminated materials (e.g. oily rags, oil filters etc) are removed from the site under contract by ERS.
 A waste management strategy for collection and disposal of all project wastes from the site has been instigated and is being managed by the Environment Section staff.